RomanPilyushin/Mind/The Simple Past or Imperfect Tense (das Präteritum).md

 #### Separable prefix

-As in the [present tense,](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Present/Present.html) the finite verb might have a [separable prefix](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Wortbildung/Separables.html), which then goes to the end of the clause:
+As in the [[[The Present Tense (das Präsens)|present tense]],](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Present/Present.html) the finite verb might have a [separable prefix](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Wortbildung/Separables.html), which then goes to the end of the clause:

 | Wir kauften immer montags ein.      | We always shopped on Monday.          |